Banka district: Geography

-The district, part of Bhagalpur division, has its headquarters in Banka town.
+The district is part of Bhagalpur division, has its headquarters in Banka town.
 Banka district occupies an area of 3020 km2, comparatively equivalent to Canada's Akimiski Island.

-Chanan is the main river of Banka.
-Barua is the second main river near Dubaa village in Banka.
+About 60% of the district consists of hilly regions (southern Banka).
+The northern part has alluvial plains.
+The Chanan is the main river of Banka along with the Badua and Burigeria rivers.
+70% of cultivable land is used for paddy cultivation.
+Agriculture in southern Banka is rain–dependent.